Highlights of a 2 week road trip around the Garden Route and Karoo

 Information and Resources on Oudtshoorn

-Day 8 to 10 – The Swartberg Pass, Prince Arthur, and the Groot Karoo.
+Day 8 to 10 – The Swartberg Pass, Prince Albert, and the Groot Karoo.

 There are two ways to get from Oudtshoorn in the Little Karoo to Prince Albert in the Big Karoo: over the Swartberg Mountains via the Swartberg Pass or, taking a detour, along the river valley of the Meiringspoort Pass.
 On this day we were taking the Swartberg Pass.